The BioCrude Technologies, Inc.’s Corporate By-Laws & Code of Ethics

-The Board is responsible for nominating members of the Board and for filling vacancies on the Board that may occur between annual meetings of shareholders, in each case based upon the recommendation of the Nomination and Compensation Committee.
+The Board is responsible for nominating members of the Board and for filling vacancies on the Board that may occur between annual meetings of shareholders, in each case based on the recommendation of the Nomination and Compensation Committee.

 III.
 Director Qualifications

-A description of the desirable characteristics that the Nomination and Compensation Committee should evaluate when considering candidates for nomination as Directors are set forth on Attachment A to this Charter.
+A description of the desirable characteristics that the Nomination and Compensation Committee should evaluate when considering candidates for nomination as Directors are set forth in Attachment A to this Charter.
 The Nomination and Compensation committee will review such characteristics at least annually and recommend any appropriate changes to the Board for consideration.

 IV.
 Resignation from the Board